vglazer/USRA/subgraph_finding/README.md

 ## Persisting ggen output to disk

-Assuming you are in the top-level repo directory and successfully followed the instructions in the Build Instructions section above, you can save both the graph and the experiment results to plain text files, like so (2-step approach):
+Assuming you are in the top-level directory (i.e. `USRA/subgraph_finding`) and successfully followed the instructions in the Build Instructions section above, you can save both the graph and the experiment results to plain text files, like so (2-step approach):

 ```
 echo "2 100 0 600 2  0 0  0" | ./bin/ggen > graph.txt